Grab this Best Summer Salad Recipe for a Picnic

 Assemble the Summer Salad

-Finally, sprinkle on the basil and add a good size pinch of kosher salt and freshly ground black pepper.
+• 3.
+Finally, sprinkle the basil and add a good-sized pinch of kosher salt and freshly ground black pepper on the salad ingredients.

 tossing picnic summer salad